thenexthub/Codira/CONTRIBUTING.md

 - Very large changes are difficult to code review.
 - Branches are not routinely tested by the continuous integration infrastructure.

-To address these problems, Swift uses an incremental development style.
+To address these problems, Codira uses an incremental development style.
 Small changes are preferred whenever possible.
 We require contributors to follow this practice when making large or otherwise invasive changes.
 Some tips follow:

 - Large or invasive changes usually have secondary changes that must be made before the large change (for example, API cleanup or addition).